react-navigation/react-navigation.github.io/versioned_docs/version-8.x/typescript.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 React Navigation can be configured to type-check screens and their params, as well as various other APIs using TypeScript.
-This provides better intelliSense and type safety when working with React Navigation.
+This provides better IntelliSense and type safety when working with React Navigation.

 First, make sure you have the following configuration in your `tsconfig.json` under `compilerOptions`:

-- `strict: true` or `strictNullChecks: true` - Necessary for intelliSense and type inference to work correctly.
+- `strict: true` or `strictNullChecks: true` - Necessary for IntelliSense and type inference to work correctly.
 - `moduleResolution: "bundler"` - Necessary to resolve the types correctly and match the behavior of [Metro](https://metrobundler.dev/) and other bundlers.

 <Tabs groupId="config" queryString="config">